hanswillem/Blender_Add-on_Glitch_OBJ/README.md

 ![img](https://github.com/hanswillem/Blender_Add-on_Glitch_OBJ/blob/master/example_img.png)

-The add-on works by saving the scene as an .obj file and then messing with the data.
+The add-on works by saving the scene as an .obj file and then corrupting the data.
 It shuffles lines around, replaces random numbers with random other numbers and some other stuff.
-Then it imports the .obj file again.
+Finally it imports the .obj file again.
 I used [this](http://www.srcxor.org/blog/3d-glitching/) as a guide.

 ![img](https://github.com/hanswillem/Blender_Add-on_Glitch_OBJ/blob/master/messing_with_obj.png)